If Your Car Was The President, Would You Vote For It?

 So where will you get honesty?
 In the used car market I believe it’s a mix of actual owners, the specific vehicle history (Carfax & Autocheck), enthusiast sites that can help you figure out the weaknesses and speed bumps of whatever interests you, and sites like Consumer Reports, Truedelta, and Dashboard-Light which all scrutinize the long-term reliability of used cars.
 Throw in an independent inspection from an experienced mechanic, and you’ll have a better basis for buying a car than any car review out there.

 Scientific Reasoning: So what about new cars?
 Here’s the scientific deal.
 You like what you like, but you should also know what ingredients lead to the best car buying recipe when it comes to that like.
 Tom & Ray Magliozzi of Cartalk wrote what I still consider to be the best car reviews in the industry because they focused their new car reviews squarely and exclusively on the real-world driving experience instead of offering their audience thirty adjectives and adverbs that glorified what was usually an average modern car.
+When anyone gets a new car they want to know exactly what they are getting and if it is worth the money, if it is worth it then they can happily take it home, put it in their garage, install an alarm system for homes (got to keep an eye on the new purchase) and live their life happily knowing they got what they wanted.
+But, if they get lied to and it breaks down quickly they are not easily going to trust again and they will have multiple questions to ask.

-How is the car like to drive on the open road in a typical American neighborhood, instead of the carefully chosen tracks and resorts that are typically chosen for new car press launches?
+How is the car like to drive on the open road in a typical American neighborhood, instead of the carefully chosen tracks and resorts that are typically chosen for new-car press launches?
 Is the car easy to maintain if you’re a DIY guy?
 Is handling and safety equipment more important?
 Or is speed your priority?
-The more logic based your reasoning, the better outcome you will likely enjoy.
+The more logic-based your reasoning, the better outcome you will likely enjoy.
 Tom & Ray were big on that.

 The Pursuit Of Knowledge: Should you take car advice from an entertainer?
-Here’s a surprise answer… maybe.
+Here’s a surprising answer… maybe.
 There are entertainers who actually know what they’re talking about.
 You will find a few on Youtube who really do take a deeper dive into the internals of what that vehicle is really all about, and they all offer their own unique contribution to what will hopefully be a great decision.
 Eric The Car Guy and Alex Dykes are two fantastic examples of this.

 Then there are those mental mungholes who partner up with corporate behemoths and lie as far as their lips will take them.
 I typically see these people hawk oil additives, extended warranties, and used cars that they neither bought nor worked on themselves.
 You’ll find the good and bad on Youtube and the prettier their words, the more probable that they are taking a piece of payola after the filming stops.